wise-introvert/imageboard/README.md

   // rather than just being deleted immediately.
   // Eventually, a thread is deleted from the archive too.
   // If a thread is archived, then it's locked too (by definition).
-  isArchived: boolean?,
+  archived: boolean?,

-  // If `isArchived` is `true`, then `archivedAt` date might be defined.
+  // If `archived` is `true`, then `archivedAt` date might be defined.
   // So far, only `4chan`, `makaba` and `lynxchan` seem to have the archive feature.
-  // * `4chan` provides both `isArchived` and `archivedAt` data in thread properties.
+  // * `4chan` provides both `archived` and `archivedAt` data in thread properties.
   // * `makaba` doesn't provide such data, but the code employs some hacks
   //   to find out whether a thread is archived, and, if it is, when has it been archived.
   //   `makaba` requires the `request()` function to return a `{ response, url }` object
-  //   in order to get the `archivedAt` date of an `isArchived` thread.
+  //   in order to get the `archivedAt` date of an `archived` thread.
   // * `lynxchan` allows admins or moderators to manually archive threads,
   //   but doesn't provide `archivedAt` date.
   archivedAt: Date?,

   // Was the "bump limit" reached for this thread already.
-  // Is `false` when the thread is "sticky" or "rolling"
+  // Is `false` when the thread is "sticky" or "trimming"
   // because such threads don't expire.
-  isBumpLimitReached: boolean?,
+  bumpLimitReached: boolean?,

   // `4chan.org` sets a limit on maximum attachments count in a thread.
-  isAttachmentLimitReached: boolean?,
+  attachmentLimitReached: boolean?,

   // `2ch.hk` and `lynxchan` don't specify board settings in `/boards.json` API response.
   // Instead, they return various limits as part of "get threads" or